anonymous-acc-AA/To-Do-List/README.md

 ## Features

-- Add task
+-  **Addition of tasks**: Provides user the ability to add tasks to the list.
-- Mark the completion of task
+-  **Check Tasks**: Allows user to mark the completion od tasks.
-- Delete the tasks
+-  **Delete Tasks**: Once the tasks are fulfilled the user can clear the list.

 ## Technologies Used